yii-tools/app/docs/guide/delegates.md

 ## Container delegates

-Each delegate is a callable returning a container instance that is used in case a service can not be found in primary container.
+Each delegate is a callable returning a container instance that's used in case a service can not be found in a primary container.

 Delegates are defined in `config/delegates.php` file.
 This file is executed before the application is started.

-Also you can also define it only for a specific part of the application, for example `console` or `web`, in `config/delegates-console.php` and `config/delegates-web.php` respectively.
+Also, you can also define it only for a specific part of the application, for example `console` or `web`, in `config/delegates-console.php` and `config/delegates-web.php` respectively.

 The following example shows how to define the delegates: